TPSS 2024 Remodel

 What will happen during the construction?

 The Co-op will continue to operate as much as possible from a tent in the parking lot while construction is on-going.
-We intend to sell produce, groceries, pre-packed bulk items and other products typically found in the Co-op from this popup operation.
+We intend to sell produce, groceries, dairy, pre-packed bulk items, supplements, body care and other products typically found in the Co-op from this popup operation.
 There will be challenges and space constraints, but customers can expect to find a significant amount of our typical variety in this temporary space.
-More details to come including an opportunity for members to explore the new tented space before construction on the store begins.

 What will happen to staff during the construction?